 Here is the memento design pattern example.

 multiple products.
-This article on memento design pattern is from his courses on Design Patterns.
+This article Memento Design Pattern is from his Design Patterns course.

 CourseGalaxy is focused on transformation of Engineering graduate to Software Engineer to fill the gap

 between education and industry and provide the training on specific problems of industry to enhance the skills